particl/ccs-front/how-to-zcs/index.md

 EXACT FORMATTING MUST BE PRESERVED WITH THE SPACING.
 Otherwise the proposal will not work.
 It's the way Jekyll (on which this is built) functions.
 The dashes must be two spaces from the left margin.

-Fill in the `name:` field with the name of the Milestone (for example: Complete Video 1), and the `funds:` field with the amount of Zcoin you expect to receive for completing the milestones.
+Fill in the `name:` field with the name of the Milestone (for example: Complete Video 1), and the `funds:` field with the amount of Particl you expect to receive for completing the milestones.
 Do not touch the `done:` or `status:` fields.
 Repeat until all the `name:` and `funds:` fields are filled in.
 If this confuses you, please scroll to the end of the page for an example of all of this correctly filled out.

 `payouts:` Copy and paste the same amount of variables under payouts that you have under milestones.
 If you have three milestones, you should have three sets `date:` and `amount:` variables underneath `payouts:`.
 Do not fill in these fields.